 Your API Chapter will be here with our monthly meetings and other networking activities and events to provide camaraderie, networking and fun during this rocky road ahead for the oil industry in California.
 We will be there at the Kern County Board Of Supervisors meeting on Tuesday, January 14, 2020 to make sure our voices are heard along with hundreds of others whose lives are tied to the oil industry.
 I hope we can start there to get the message across to the Sacramento people that will be in attendance, and that they will take the true story back to Sacramento with them.

 Now I’ll step off the soapbox to tell you that we have another great year ahead for the API and its members, starting with our January meeting to get back together after a two month hiatus.
 Look at the calendar of events on page 14 of the newsletter to see how the year lays out for the API and check out the photos from the Oil Baron’s Ball last November.
 You might see yourself.

 We have our regular monthly meeting coming up on January 21, 2020.
 This month we have Tanner Miller of the KCSO talking about oilfield crime.
 He promises to make an informative and lively presentation.
 So make your reservations to attend the January meeting here: https://www.apibakersfield.com/pay-online/api-monthly-dinner-meeting/.

 This will be our first general meeting of the year, so come out and join us for socializing, networking and learning.

-I think I am running out of space for any more commentary this month, but as always, I love to hear your feedback.
+I love to hear your feedback.
 Please feel free to call or email your comments or suggestions to (661) 330-0423, email@example.com, or firstname.lastname@example.org.

-I look forward to seeing you all at the August Meeting!
+I look forward to seeing you all at the January Meeting!

-2019 API Chairman
+2020 API Chairman